arjun-593/RRT_star_Implementation/README.md

 # RRT* Path Planning Algorithm

 ## Overview
-This repository contains a Python implementation of the RRT* (Rapidly-exploring Random Tree Star) algorithm for path planning in a 2D state space.
+This repository contains a Python implementation of the RRT* (Rapidly-exploring Random Tree Star) algorithm for path planning in a 2D state space on Ubuntu 20.
 The algorithm is designed to find a collision-free path from a start point to a goal point considering circular obstacles in the environment.

 ## Getting Started
 1. Install Python 3: